 Willow Creek Community Church started as a whisper in a college classroom in 1972.

-From its earliest days to today—and into this new era—Willow Creek remains, above all else, a local church of Christ followers—a place where people matter to God and to us, where together we seek to live out God’s vision of being an Acts 2 church.
+From its earliest days to today—and into this new era—Willow Creek remains, above all else, a local church of Christ followers, a place where people matter to God and to one another, where together we seek to live out God’s vision of being an Acts 2 church.

 “It has been my life’s greatest honor to serve the God I love at the church I love,” Bill says.
 “I fully believe Willow’s greatest days are ahead, and I feel a sense of release from my role as senior pastor.
 During this year of transition, I’ll give my best efforts to coach, mentor, and encourage our leaders in their new roles, and to serve our church and the God I love, because he’s only ever given his absolute best to me.”